L-R Coralie Winn & Ryan Reynolds of GapFiller Christchurch, Marcus Westbury of Renew Australia and Dan Thompson from UK’s Empty Shops Network.

 Renew Australia founder and director Marcus Westbury will be travelling to the USA and Canada in March 2011.
 He will be conducting talks and workshops in Canada and the US and looking to meet others involved in interesting creative revitalisation projects or looking to start them.
 Plans are still being finalised he will be visiting New York, Toronto, Austin (during SxSw interactive), San Francisco, Los Angeles and Albuquerque and is happy where possible to visit towns and cities around and between these if he can manage it and there’s something worth checking out.

-Since it was established in late 2008 Renew Newcastle has been the inspiration for empty space revitalisation schemes across the country, like Renew Adelaide, Renew Townsville, Made in Geelong and Pop-up Parramatta.
+Since it was established in late 2008 Renew Newcastle has been the inspiration for empty space revitalisation schemes across the country, like Docklands Spaces, Jack’s Reloaded and, more recently, the Docklands Art Collective.
 The demand to share the Renew Newcastle experiences with people wanting to start similar initiatives in their towns and cities has grown to such an extent that the time has finally come to introduce Renew Australia as an organisation to provide a support, consultancy and training service for other communities.

 Renew Australia is a national social enterprise designed to catalyse community renewal, economic development, the arts and creative industries across Australia.
 Renew Australia works with communities and property owners to take otherwise empty shops, offices, commercial and public buildings and use them available to incubate short-term use by artists, creative projects and community initiatives.